How Resolve Works

 Priorities are not locked in forever.

-As your needs change, the backlog changes with them.
+As your needs change, priorities shift with them.

 There's no penalty for rethinking what matters most.